openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

       $ less ~/.ssh/id_rsa.pub

 #.
-Add your SSH key by logging into Gerrit and viewing
+Add your SSH key by logging into gerrit and viewing
    the `Settings > SSH Public Keys`_ page.